Nursing Information Session

-at 985-448-4695 to register for a Nursing Information Session.
+Click on a date below to register for that Nursing Information Session.

 - Course work includes: BIOL 114, 115, 116, 117, 205 (11 credit hours); CHEM 109 (3 credit hours); ENGL 101, 102 (6 credit hours); History (3 credit hours); Humanities (3 credit hours); PSYC 101 (3 credit hours); OIS 200 (2 credit hours); MATH 101 or MATH 117 (3 credit hours); & UNIV 101 (1 credit hour).

 - Application GPA will be calculated using only these 35 credit hours.
 The Department of Nursing considers only the “last attempt” at course work to calculate this GPA.